Moving to Portugal. Easy or hard? Packing, supplies, and residency

 • Bagels (if possible)

-Getting help in Lisbon: Moving Teams
+Getting help in Portugal: Moving Teams

 Navigating the bureaucracy of any new country can be confusing, especially in a different language, but our move to Portugal was one of our easiest international moves yet.
 Our move happened during a pandemic, so having help was even more useful to us.

-Getting Portuguese IDs (SEFs): The Process
+Getting Portuguese Identification Cards: The Process

-We received a D2 visa and all SEF (residency appointments for ID cards) appointments while in Portugal, but most people go through this process in their home country and perhaps for the more common D7 visa.
-The team helping us made our appointments and we had three full months to get all of our documentation together, which was actually a little tight due to staffing issues during the pandemic.
-Our SEF appointments were at the SEF office in Cascais and went smoothly, but these appointments can sometimes happen in cities much further away – you take what you can get.
-The physical temporary residence cards arrived after one week.
-The cards showed up within 2 weeks.
+The team assisting us made our appointments, and we had three months to gather all of our documentation, which was a little tight due to staffing issues during the pandemic.
+Our residency appointments were in Cascais and went smoothly, but these appointments can sometimes occur in cities much further away, and one literally has to take what they can get.
+The physical temporary residence cards arrived after one week, and the actual cards showed up within two weeks.
+Some wait for months to receive their cards.
 There were no errors on our documents or cards.
-Residency is good for two years, then renewed for 3 years online at the 2 year mark.
-After 5 years, we will be able to apply for permanent residency or citizenship.
+Temporary residency is valid for two years, after which it is renewed online for an additional three years at the two-year mark.
+After five years, the temporary resident can remain a temporary resident or switch to permanent residency.
+After five years, they may also be able to apply for citizenship, affording them a Portuguese passport.

 What was the hardest part about relocating to Portugal?